 The Cotswolds is classic English countryside and the best way to explore the area is on foot.
-Here are our 6 favourite circular walks including maps and instructions.
+Here are our 7 favourite circular walks.
+Each has a pub and comes with maps and instructions.

-For more hiking inspiration, read our guide to the best walks from central London.
+For more hiking inspiration, read our guide to the best country walks near London.

 COTSWOLDS WALKING MAP